 Sherman points out that breaking up with someone in their home might seem like a good idea, but it can make the conversation harder.
 "The downside is it might take longer, be more uncomfortable, and could take a more dramatic turn where the other person yells or doesn't want you to leave afterward," she says.

 It's okay to "cushion" the blow, but lying about your reasoning isn't productive, says Sullivan.
 "Don't lie, but don't be mean," she says.
 If your partner asks for an explanation, she recommends giving one or two reasons, without going into too much depth.
-"Also, please avoid any rendition of It's not you—it's me.
+"Also, please avoid any rendition of "it's not you—it's me."
 Ninety-nine percent of the time, that's a lie no one appreciates."

 Do Set Boundaries

 Once you've told your S.O. that you want to end the relationship, it's crucial to set boundaries, says Sherman.
 If you have shared social events coming up, talk about who will attend or if you want to be contacted in the future.
-It can be difficult to know how to navigate the days and weeks following, but she says physical contact should be avoided: "The biggest mistake you can make during a breakup are to have breakup sex with the person."
+It can be difficult to know how to navigate the days and weeks following, but she says physical contact should be avoided: "The biggest mistake you can make during a breakup is to have breakup sex with the person."

 Don't Assume All Responsibility